cjdbarlow/Part-One/antidepressants.md

   * Shivering
   * Fever

-Serotonin syndrome is typically self-limiting and resolvs with cessation of the drug.
+Serotonin syndrome is typically self-limiting and resolves with cessation of the drug.